coopdevs/handbook/Configure-gmail-with-ansible-msmtp-mailer.md

-First of all crypt your email, user and password using `ansible-vault`
+First of all crypt your email, user and password using `ansible-vault` [see wiki link](https://github.com/coopdevs/handbook/wiki/Ansible-vault)